WELCOME to Nest by Tamara

 photo via espalier board

-Espalier trees have me thinking back to my favorite childhook book,
+Espalier trees have me thinking back to my favorite childhood book,

-The magic of a hidden garden or courtyard garden comes rushing back, and these special corners often provide a respite from our lives.
-This book was one of the first I remember to illustrate in words the beauty of such a treasured space.
+A Secret Garden.
+The story captured the magic of a hidden garden and how it can provide a respite from our lives.
+This book was one of the first I remember where the author puts the medicinal values of the garden to pen.

 Let's talk about espalier in the garden...